isomerpages/mol-services/_servicebundles/03-move-in.md

 ## Rectification works

 Found some defects?
-You can [submit a request to do rectification works](https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/moving-in/rectification-work-for-new-flats&rendermode=preview).
+You can submit a request to HDB to help you with the [rectification works](https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/moving-in/rectification-work-for-new-flats&rendermode=preview).

 ## Property tax